Murlough Nature Reserve: Features

-At 697 acres, it is the most extensive example of dune heath within Ireland, with a network of paths and boardwalks through the dunes.
+At 697 acres, it is the largest dune heathland in Ireland, with a network of paths and boardwalks through the dunes.
 Breeding birds include meadow pipit, Eurasian skylark, common cuckoo, European stonechat, common linnet and common reed bunting.
 Shorehauling grey seal and common seals are also common in the area.
 Between 50 and 130 common and grey seals regularly use the area for moulting, resting and feeding.
 Rare plants local to the site are pyramidal orchid and carline thistle.

-It also has access to a shingle beach and four mile Blue Flag strand.
+On the Dundrum Bay side of the nature reserve is Murlough Beach, a shingle beach and four-mile-long Blue Flag beach.